ancapdev/LightBSON.jl/README.md

 ```

 ### Read as Dict or Any
-Where performance is not a concern, elements can be materialized to a dictionaries (recursively) or the most appropriate Julia type for leaf fields.
+Where performance is not a concern, elements can be materialized to dictionaries (recursively) or to the most appropriate Julia type for leaf fields.
 ```Julia
 buf = UInt8[]
 writer = BSONWriter(buf)